TeselaGen/teselagen-manual/chp/chp4/chp4_1.md

 #### Demonstration video:

-Here is a demonstration video:
+Here is a demonstration video that goes through the process of importing and managing DNA sequences and parts:

 [![Video1](../../images/video1.png)](https://www.youtube.com/watch?v=iJr7AkwSTtY)

-that goes through the process of importing and managing DNA sequences and parts.

 #### Narrative: